josehpena/like_or_dislike/notes.md

 # Should return Like when only a like is sended OK

 # Should return Dislike when only a like is sended OK

+# should return nothing when two likes are sended.